misamunich/misamunich.github.io/_posts/2020-10-08-Inital Days.md

 #### Good to know tips:

-- a) Carry a bag for your groceries.
+1. Carry a bag for your groceries.
 Otherwise, you will find carry bags for some cost near the billing counter.

-- b) Usually, it is better to go with a trolley/cart because of the quickness and the speed with which they bill your goods, you need to manage that speed and it is easier with a trolley rather than directly stuffing them into a bag.
+2. Usually, it is better to go with a trolley/cart because of the quickness and the speed with which they bill your goods, you need to manage that speed and it is easier with a trolley rather than directly stuffing them into a bag.
 These trolleys require 1 EUR/ 50 cent coins.

-- c) For some bottles, there would be a caution deposit called Pfand or Pfandflasche which you would get back in the form of a coupon upon depositing the bottle into the machine.
+3. For some bottles, there would be a caution deposit called Pfand or Pfandflasche which you would get back in the form of a coupon upon depositing the bottle into the machine.

-- d) Stores are closed during Sundays and public holidays and usually, the timings are 7-7.30 am till 8 pm during the other days.
+4. Stores are closed during Sundays and public holidays and usually, the timings are 7-7.30 am till 8 pm during the other days.